 At Magnetic Hub we enable you to create intimate connections, encourage challenging and courageous conversations and empower you to develop yourself and others around you.

 We are here for the love of meaningful conversations with other women.

 Our community is for all women regardless of your industry, career stage, age - remove the labels - we are for everyone.

 Magnetic Hub will surround you with a small group of supportive, inspiring and driven women.
-You will meet every month.
+You can attend meetings and social events.
 You will have have a common interest in personal growth and development and having reflective and interesting conversations.
 You will grow and develop as a group.
 You will get to know each other and build deep connections.